ItaiAxelrad/open-spec/docs/specifications/0_Procurement and Contracting Requirements/006519 Certificate of Completion Form.md

  **Engineers Joint Documents Committee
-1. Design and Construction Related Documents**
-1. Instructions and License Agreement
+1. Design and Construction Related Documents*1.
+Instructions and License Agreement
 1. Instructions
 1. Before you use any EJCDC document:
       1. Read the License Agreement.
 You agree to it and are bound by its terms when you use the EJCDC document.